Creating your API key

 Cryptohopper uses many different IP addresses for the trading bots, therefore, it's important that you don't configure "Restrict access to trusted IP's only".

 Navigate to your Cryptohopper account and find the baseconfig.
 From there, click on the tab labeled "exchange".

 Select your exchange, fill in your API key and you are done!

 Give the hopper a moment to link everything and your balance should be loaded.

 Leveraged tokens On Binance, it's possible to trade leveraged tokens.
-If you would like to trade

-  these tokens, please first perform a manual trade of leveraged tokens on Binance as you will have to

-  complete a small questionnaire about the risks involved.
-Afterward, these tokens can be traded like
+If you would like to trade these tokens, you must first perform a manual trade of leveraged tokens on Binance, as you will have to complete a small questionnaire about the risks involved.
+Afterward, these tokens can be traded like regular tokens.

-  regular tokens.

 Unable to see your exchange balance?

-  There are several things that prevents your hopper from synchronizing the funds of your exchange.
-In

-  most cases, the browser that you use has "auto-fill" enabled.
-This means that the browser fills in

-  certain text fields themselves.
+There are a few things that may prevent your hopper from synchronizing the funds from your exchange.
+In most cases, the browser that you use has "auto-fill" enabled.
+This means that the browser fills in certain text fields themselves.
 There are three things you can do:

 - Use a browser that you don’t use often.

 - Using a password manager?
-Disable this for Cryptohopper, since it can auto-fill in the api key
+Disable this for Cryptohopper, as it can auto-fill in the API key field.

-  field.

 Convert dust positions to BNB